JustBorgar/Creme-Suite/README.md

 <br/><br/>

 > [!NOTE]
-> We've moved to codeberg!
+> Créme Suite is now on codeberg!
 You can find the new repository here:
 > [Créme Suite](https://codeberg.org/JustBorgar/Creme-Suite)
 >
 > This repository will only remain up for archival purposes.
 Legacy copies